 He welcomes your questions about bankruptcy or student loan debt.
 Call the office for a free consultation at (615) 885-4335

-When I am interviewing a client one question that is always asked is “What can I keep?”
-There is this fear in bankruptcy that you lose everything and that is simply not the case.
+When Attorney DJ Rausa interviews clients, one question that is always asked is “What can I keep?”
+There is this fear in bankruptcy that you will lose everything and that is simply not the case.

 Everyone who files bankruptcy can keep their property so long as the value of the property falls within the limits of the Tennessee State Exemptions.
 This means that certain property is excluded from attachment by the creditors and the Bankruptcy Trustee.